gtsteffaniak/filebrowser/README.md

   <img width="300" src="https://github.com/gtsteffaniak/filebrowser/assets/42989099/b04d3c1f-154b-45ba-927c-2112926ad3a9" title="Dark mode">
 </p>

-## Performance
+## Search Performance

-Search Performance - 100x faster search.
+100x faster search.
 However, this will be at expense of RAM. if you have < 1 million files and folders in the given scope, the RAM usage should be less than 200MB total.
 RAM requirements should scale based on the number of directories.

 Also , the approx. time to fully index will vary widely based on performance.
 A sufficiently performant system should fully index within the first 5 minutes, potentially within the first few seconds.

-For example, a low end 11th gen i5 with SSD indexes 86K files within 1 second:
+For example, a low end 11th gen i5 with SSD indexes 128K files within 1 second:

 ```
 2023/09/09 21:38:50 Initializing with config file: filebrowser.yaml